 - 2015, The Book of Fallacies, ed.
 P. Schofield.

-- 2016a, Writings on Political Economy, vol. 1, including Defence of Usury; Manual of Political Economy; and Protest against Law Taxes, ed.
-M. Quinn.
+- 2016a, 2019, Writings on Political Economy, Volume 1: including Defence of Usury; Manual of Political Economy; and Protest against Law Taxes), and Volumes 2: including Supply without Burthen and Proposals Relative to Divers Modes of Supply, ed.
+M. Quinn, Oxford: Oxford University Press.

 - 2016b, Preparatory Principles, ed.
 D. G. Long and P. Schofield.